 Pentagon debuts its new stealth bomber, the B-21 Raider

-WASHINGTON (AP) — America’s newest nuclear stealth bomber is making its public debut after years of secret development and as part of the Pentagon’s answer to rising concerns over a future conflict with China.
+PALMDALE , Calif.
+(AP) — America’s newest nuclear stealth bomber made its debut Friday after years of secret development and as part of the Pentagon’s answer to rising concerns over a future conflict with China.

-China is on track to have 1,500 nuclear weapons by 2035, and its gains in hypersonics, cyber warfare, space capabilities and other areas present “the most consequential and systemic challenge to U.S. national security and the free and open international system,” the Pentagon said this week in its annual China report.
+China is on track to have 1,500 nuclear weapons by 2035, and its gains in hypersonics, cyber warfare and space capabilities present “the most consequential and systemic challenge to U.S. national security and the free and open international system,” the Pentagon said this week in its annual China report.

-While the Raider may resemble the B-2, once you get inside, the similarities stop, said Kathy Warden, chief executive of Northrop Grumman Corp., which is building the Raider.
+While the Raider may resemble the B-2, once you get inside, the similarities stop, said Kathy Warden, chief executive of Northrop Grumman Corp., which is building the bomber.

 “The way it operates internally is extremely advanced compared to the B-2, because the technology has evolved so much in terms of the computing capability that we can now embed in the software of the B-21,” Warden said.

 The cost of the bombers is unknown.
-The Air Force previously put the price for a buy of 100 aircraft at an average cost of $550 million each in 2010 dollars — roughly $753 million today — but it’s unclear how much the Air Force is actually spending.
+The Air Force previously put the price at an average cost of $550 million each in 2010 dollars — roughly $753 million today — but it’s unclear how much is actually being spent.
+The total will depend on how many bombers the Pentagon buys.

+“We will soon fly this aircraft, test it, and then move it into production.
+And we will build the bomber force in numbers suited to the strategic environment ahead,” Austin said.

 “It might be a big challenge for us to do our normal analysis of a major program like this,” said Dan Grazier, a senior defense policy fellow at the Project on Government Oversight.
 “It’s easy to say that the B-21 is still on schedule before it actually flies.
-Because it’s only when one of these programs goes into the actual testing phase when real problems are discovered.
-And so that’s the point when schedules really start to slip and costs really start to rise.”
+Because it’s only when one of these programs goes into the actual testing phase when real problems are discovered.”
+That, he said, is when schedules start to slip and costs rise.

-The Raider will not make its first flight until 2023.
-However, using advanced computing, Warden said, Northrop Grumman has been testing the Raider’s performance using a digital twin, a virtual replica of the one being unveiled.
+U.S. Sen. Mike Rounds, a Republican of South Dakota, led the state’s bid to host the bomber program.
+In a statement, he called it “the most advanced weapon system ever developed by our country to defend ourselves and our allies.”

+Northrop Grumman has also incorporated maintenance lessons learned from the B-2, Warden said.

 In October 2001, B-2 pilots set a record when they flew 44 hours straight to drop the first bombs in Afghanistan after the Sept.
 11 attacks.
-But the B-2 often does long round-trip missions, because there are few hangars globally that can accommodate its wingspan.
-That limits where B-2s can land for needed post-flight maintenance.
-And the hangars needed to be air-conditioned — because the Spirit’s windows don’t open, hotter climates can cook cockpit electronics.
+The B-2 often does long round-trip missions because there are few hangars globally that can accommodate its wingspan, which limits where it can land for maintenance.
+The hangars also must be air-conditioned because the Spirit’s windows don’t open and hot climates can cook cockpit electronics.

-The new Raider will also get new hangars, to accommodate the size and complexity of the bomber, Warden said.
+The new Raider will also get new hangars to accommodate its size and complexity, Warden said.

+However, with the Raider’s extended range, ’it won’t need to be based in-theater,” Austin said.
+“It won’t need logistical support to hold any target at risk.”

 “The magic of the platform,” Warden said, “is what you don’t see.”

-Note: This story has been corrected to show the B-2 rollout was in 1988, not 1989.